2022 Annual General Meeting

 Any lawyer in good standing with both the Law Society and the VBA is encouraged to sit on the Board of Directors.

 We believe that the VBA’s mandate is best served by leadership from diverse backgrounds and experience that brings the skill and richness of talent reflected in this city's legal community.
 We particularly encourage Indigenous lawyers, racialized lawyers, LGBTQ2S+ lawyers, lawyers with disabilities, young lawyers, sole practitioners, and lawyers from any size of firm practicing as a solicitor or litigator to stand for election.

 Those seeking election to one of the six board of director’s positions must declare their candidacy by 11:59 p.m. on Friday November 3, 2023 using the registration form below.
 To successfully register candidates must:

 - be a member in good standing with the Law Society of British Columbia;

-Candidate’s image and statement will be publicly available on a dedicated page of this website beginning November 3rd, a link to which will be broadcast through our email and social media.
+After registering, candidates will also be asked to provide an image and short statement, which will be publicly available on a dedicated page of this website in advance of the AGM, a link to which will be broadcast through our email and social media.

 Only current VBA members who are present at the AGM on November 21st may vote.
 Ballots are collected before dinner and the six candidates with the most votes are declared at the end of the evening, and appointed to the Board for their two-year term.